SAP/openui5-docs/docs/Configuration_Options_and_URL_Parameters_91f2d03.md

 		</tr>
 		<tr>
 			<td>`debug`</td>
+			<td>Type: `boolean </td>
-			<td>Type: `boolean` Default value: `false` If set to `true`, the debug sources are loaded; if the bootstrap code is loaded from an optimized source, the bootstrap will be aborted and start anew from a debug source.
+			<td> string` Default value: `false` If set to `true`, the debug sources are loaded; if the bootstrap code is loaded from an optimized source, the bootstrap will be aborted and start anew from a debug source.
 You can also specify a comma-separated list as a `string` that contains all modules that should be loaded as debug source.
 Example: `index.html?sap-ui-debug=sap/ui/model/odata/v2/` will load all debug sources for all modules of the OData V2 model.
 All others modules will be taken from the preload \(if preload is active\).
 You can use the following patterns:
  -   A trailing slash \(`/`\) means that the complete package should be included \(shortcut for `/**/*`\)

 Example: `sap/ui/model/odata/v2/` loads everything from the `sap/ui/model/odata/v2/` package as debug source \(also nested packages `sap/ui/model/odata/v2/**/*`\).